-If your air conditioning system seems like it’s working overtime this summer, you’re probably right.
-Hot summer temperatures may be the reason for your Barstow, California, HVAC unit to seemingly run all the time.
-After all, it’s got to work harder to dehumidify your home and keep inside temperatures at the set level.
+Is your air conditioning system working overtime?
+Hot summer temperatures may be the reason your Barstow, California, HVAC unit is running all the time.
+After all, it has to work harder to dehumidify your home and keep inside temperatures at the set level.

 But if your system is constantly running but not cooling off your home, something may be wrong.
 Here’s why your air conditioning system constantly runs.